What BigLaw Associates Do: Daily Work & Career Path Guide

 The BigLaw associate market remains exceptionally strong across most major markets.
 Firms are actively recruiting laterals, particularly in high-demand practice areas like privacy and data security, where experienced associates may command salary premiums.

 Growth sectors creating associate opportunities include AI and tech transactions, ESG compliance, and healthcare regulatory work.
-Many Am Law 100 firms are expanding these practice groups aggressively, creating advancement opportunities for associates willing to develop expertise in emerging areas.
+According to public market reporting, many firms have been expanding these practice groups, which can create advancement opportunities for associates willing to develop expertise in emerging areas.

 Some regional markets are experiencing strong demand for associates, though market conditions vary by location and practice area.
 Market conditions may provide leverage for experienced associates, though negotiating power varies by practice area, market conditions, and individual circumstances.